-(a) Additional Permitted Uses Recreational Facility Recreational Establishment (b) Front Yard Setback 3.0 metres (c) Exterior Side Yard Setback 4.5 metres (d) Parking Ratio 1 space per 31.0 square metres of gross floor area
+(b) Parking Ratio 1 space per 31.0 square metres of gross floor area

-- (e) '-H' Holding Provisions: - a.
+- (c) Barrier free parking shall be provided at a rate of 4% of the required parking spaces. - (d) '-H' Holding Provisions: - a.
 The 'H' holding provision may be removed as such time as a let of opinion signed by an independent, qualified professional holding a valid license to practice in Ontario as an engineer (P.Eng) is submitted to the Township confirming that the existing municipal water and sewer services contain adequate capacity to serve the requirements of the proposed development.

-R1-X-H. Lots 1-145 on the lands east of County Road 3, south of Railway Street and north of County Road 2.
+R1-X1-H. Lots 1-30, 32-70, 75-110, 119-129, 147-208 on the lands east of County Road 3, south of Railway Street and north of County Road 2.